scylladb/scylladb/docs/using-scylla/integrations/integration-iota.rst

 .. image:: images/iota.png
    :width: 600pt

-The list below contains integration projects using Scylla with IOTA Chronicle.
+The list below contains integration projects using ScyllaDB with IOTA Chronicle.
-If you have tested your application with Scylla and want to publish the results, contact us using the `community forum <https://forum.scylladb.com>`_.
+If you have tested your application with ScyllaDB and want to publish the results, contact us using the `community forum <https://forum.scylladb.com>`_.